 Student Rentals La Crosse is a lister of properties.
 Landlords pay for their listing on this site and we market it for them.
 When you inquire, you are corresponding with the landlord only and not with Student Rentals La Crosse.
 We do not show listings.
-The landlord will contact you to setup a schedule for showing the apartment.
+The landlord will contact you to setup a schedule for showing the property.

 First Steps When Looking for Off-Campus Housing